Relief Available for Nonprofits That Lost Their Tax Exemption

 The procedures are contained in this IRS document:

-Of course there are more details and requirements to be aware of and any organization that has had its tax exempt status revoked should seek professional help as soon as possible.
+Of course, there are more details and requirements to be aware of.
+If your organization has lost its tax exemption, seek help from an attorney familiar with nonprofit law as soon as possible.